IvanBuccella/notes-sound-generator/README.md

 #### Library initialization

 The library is initialized by setting the `master volume` to zero in order to avoid the sound playing of the score, and the `file` parameter is set to the URL param of the page if it is specified.
 This parameter will be set from the [MuseScore](https://musescore.org) plugin with the filename of the file exported from itself.
-Two websockets are opened in order to send the beat and notes infos to the mobile devices.
+Two WebSockets are opened in order to send the beat and notes infos to the mobile devices.

 ```js
 var timeWebSocket = new WebSocket("ws://localhost:8080/time");